 - Travel with others and keep your group together.

-- Ask for advice at a Parks Canada Information Centre about trail conditions, descriptions, and weather.
+- Ask for advice at a Parks Canada Visitor Centre about trail conditions, descriptions, and weather.

 - Carry bear spray with you at all times when on the trail and know how to use it.